 9.3.1.2 RTS frame format

 The TA field is the address of the STA transmitting the RTS frame or the bandwidth signaling TA of the STA transmitting the RTS frame.
-In an RTS frame transmitted by an EHT STA that is a STA 6G with 320 MHz bandwidth support in a non-HT or non-HT duplicate format to another EHT STA with 320 MHz bandwidth support, the scrambling sequence and SERVICE field carry the TXVECTOR parameters CH_BANDWIDTH_IN_NON_HT and DYN_BANDWIDTH_IN_NON_HT and the TA field is a band- width signaling TA.
-Otherwise, in an RTS frame transmitted by a VHT STA, an HE STA or an EHT STA in a non-HT or non-HT duplicate format to another VHT STA, HE STA or an EHT STA, the scram bling sequence carries the TXVECTOR parameters CH_BANDWIDTH_IN_NON_HT and DYN_BAND- WIDTH_IN_NON_HT (see 10.3.2.7 (VHT and SIG RTS procedure)) and the TA field is a bandwidth signaling TA.
+In an RTS frame transmitted by an EHT STA that is a STA 6G with 320 MHz bandwidth support in a non-HT or non-HT duplicate format to another EHT STA with 320 MHz bandwidth support, the scrambling sequence and SERVICE field carry the TXVECTOR parameters CH_BANDWIDTH_IN_NON_HT and DYN_BANDWIDTH_IN_NON_HT and the TA field is a band- width signaling TA. (#4145, 7681)In an RTS frame transmittedin a non-HT or non-HT duplicate format in one of the following cases, the scram bling sequence carries the TXVECTOR parameters CH_BANDWIDTH_IN_NON_HT and DYN_BAND- WIDTH_IN_NON_HT (see 10.3.2.7 (VHT and SIG RTS procedure)) and the TA field is a bandwidth signaling TA.

+from a VHT STA , an HE STA, an EHT STA that is not a STA 6G, or an EHT STA that is a STA 6G without 320 MHz bandwidth support to another VHT STA, HE STA or an EHT STA

+from an EHT STA that is a STA 6G with 320 MHz bandwidth support to an EHT STA that is a STA 6G without 320MHz bandwidth support (#4145, 7681)

 PS-Poll frame format